OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 =======================================

-Plugins provide a way to extend the functionality of OpenMDAO without modifying OpenMDAO.
+Plugins provide a way to extend the functionality of OpenMDAO without modifying the framework itself.
 This is possible because a :term:`plugin` implements a particular interface that the framework knows how to interact with.
-This section describes the types of plugins available to extend the functionality of OpenMDAO and explains how to build them and how to make them usable by the framework.
+This section describes the types of plugin types available to extend the functionality of OpenMDAO and explains how to build them and how to make them usable by the framework.